sak-sri/backend_recipe_app/README.md

-This is a React App for Searching Recipes.User has to enter the name of any Ingredient and can add filters.Different Recipes will be returned.
+This is a backend for the recipe_app.